 Our Church History

-American Baptist work began in Shelby County, Iowa on January 21, 1868 when nine people met in the Court House at Harlan to organize the First Baptist Church of Harlan.
+The Baptist demonination began in Shelby County, Iowa on January 21, 1868 when nine people met in the Court House at Harlan to organize the First Baptist Church of Harlan.
 The ensuing year was eventful, among other achievements was the addition of a “Danish Branch” when Danish Baptists who began settling in the East Nishnabotna River bottoms, presented their certificates of membership to the church with a request to have services in their native tongue.
 Two years later a wooden chapel was constructed which was constructed to house the First Baptist Church during the first eighteen years of its existence.
 In 1886, James Long donated a new brick building to the First Baptist Church and the old wooden building was given to the Danish Baptists for a church of their own.
 Here the work continued prospering to a degree, when in 1929; a merger between the two churches ended the eventful history of the First Baptist Church.

 Almost simultaneous with the merger in 1929 came the great crash in the New York Stock Exchange followed by economic depression, but in spite of this an adequate brick building was erected and dedicated in January of 1936.
 This church was called Bethel Baptist Church and existed on the corner of 7th and Victoria Streets.
 In 1954, a goal of 500 in Sunday school in April was almost reached but an outbreak of chicken pox curtailed the goal.